-First-time students new to Patrick & Henry Community College and students with fewer than 15 credits can schedule an advising session with a Student Enrollment Services advisor located in the Student Sucess & Enrollment Services Office in the Walker Building.
-Students who have completed 16 or more credit hours meet with their assigned faculty advisor.
-This faculty advisor is listed in your MyP&HCC's SIS account.
+First-time students new to Patrick & Henry Community College and students with fewer than 15 credits can schedule an advising session with a Student Enrollment Services advisor located in the Student Success & Enrollment Services Office in the Walker Building.
+Students who have completed 16 or more credit hours can meet with their assigned faculty advisor.
+This faculty advisor is listed in your MyP&HCC SIS account and Navigate.